Benoit-Muller/Opti-ML/README.md

 -
 ## Run
 The runnable files are the `.ipynb` python notebooks files, and are adapted to be runned on Google Colab.
 The paths are set such that the content of this git is in a folder named `Opti-ML` in the root of Drive.
+To get the training results presented in the paper, run the 'train_and_test.ipynb' notebook.
+All of the parameters can be modified to train.
+One can choose to use the pretrained version of ResNet18 or initialize the weight with a seed.
+Changing the optimizer_name to 'SGD' 'adahessian' or 'adam' to train with different optimizers.
+The end of the notebook has some visualized result of our best model.
+The path to best model is included in the notebook.
-To get the results presented in the paper from the precomputed models, run the `MesureSimilarity.ipynb` notebook.
+To get the results presented in the paper from the precomputed models, run the `MeasureSimilarity.ipynb` notebook.
 Inside, the models to compare can be chosen and it is possible to run the comparaison for two specific models or for a list of them.
 To obtain the results on the normalization, run the `normalization.ipynb` notebook.

 To recompute the models, run the `SGD.ipynb` and the `Adahessian.ipynb` notebooks.